-The Issuer's Uses are subject to floor and ceiling levels and ratios set in the Five-Year Agreement.
-These are audited by the French National Agency for the Control of Social Housing ("ANCOLS" for Agence Nationale de Contrôle du Logement Social):
+The Issuer's Uses are allocated to budgets determined in the 2023-2027 Five-Year Agreement, and audited by the French National Agency for the Control of Social Housing ("ANCOLS" for Agence Nationale de Contrôle du Logement Social):

-- Loans granted to legal entities are subsidised.
-They are granted at lower interest rates than a borrower would get for the same social or intermediate housing transaction from a credit institution.
-The equivalent subsidy (the "EQS") is defined in the Five-Year Agreement as the theoretical amount of subsidy that would be required to offset the interest rate differential between the loan granted by the Issuer and a loan granted at a reference rate, equal to the Livret A savings rate increased by 0.6%.
-The Five-Year Agreement sets EQS minimums according to the type of Use.
-Certain changes in the Reference Rate, calculation rules, or EQS minimums could have an adverse effect on the Issuer's operating results and future prospects. - The non-discrimination principle governing the financing of legal entities granted by the Issuer, controlled by ANCOLS, may force the Issuer to direct its financing towards operations or beneficiaries that do not provide the same level of attractiveness or security than the financing granted to ALI's subsidiaries.
+- distributed in particular in the form of subsidised loans.
+They are granted at lower interest rates than a borrower would get for the same social or intermediate housing transaction from a credit institution or the Caisse des Dépôts et Consignations.. - The non-discrimination principle governing the financing of legal entities granted by the Issuer, controlled by ANCOLS, may force the Issuer to direct its financing towards operations or beneficiaries that do not provide the same level of attractiveness or security than the financing granted to ALI's subsidiaries.
 In some cases, adherence to this principle could have an adverse effect on its operating results and future prospects.